aces/Loris/modules/candidate_list/README.md

 ## Configurations

-The `useProjects` configuration affects whether the table has a "Project" column for the candidate, and whether there is a filter dropdown for that column.

 The `useEDC` configuration variable has a similar function for the "EDC" ("EDC" stands for "Expected Date Of Confinement" which refers to the pregnancy due date) column.